typeof(1:5)

 object.size(data.frame(a = 1:1e6))report less memory thanobject.size(data.frame(a = as.double(1:1e6)))?

 In Section 9.4, you learned that R copies objects only when they are modified and shared.
-The mechanism behind this decision is reference counting.
+But how does R decide?

 Every SEXPREC header contains a reference count: the number of names (bindings) currently pointing to this object.
 When you assign y <- x, R increments the reference count on the underlying object instead of copying it.
-When you modify y, R checks the reference count.
-If it is 1 (only y points to the object), R can modify in place.
-If it is greater than 1, R must copy first.
+When you modify y, R checks the count: if it is 1 (only y points to the object), R can modify in place; if it is greater than 1, R must copy first.

 x <- c(1, 2, 3)